Piano Chord Progression Exercises In 5 Ways

-- “The Jazz Piano Mastery Program” (Over $25,000 worth of jazz piano training resources, tools, practice templates, improv strategies, & tons more.)
+- “The Jazz Piano Mastery Program” (Thousands worth of jazz piano training resources, tools, practice templates, improv strategies, & tons more.)

 - “The Ultimate Jazz Workout Training System.”
 This is where we implement a complete practice program to build your jazz piano talent in record time.

-- Access to over 50 hours of Steve’s high level jazz intensive workshops.
+- Access to over 50 hours of Steve’s high level jazz intensive videos.